Greek Rural Postmen and Their Cancellation Numbers

 Greek Rural Postmen and Their Cancellation Numbers is a book edited by Derek Willan and published by the Hellenic Philatelic Society of Great Britain in 1994.
 The book is a work of postal history that describes the postmarks used by Greek rural postmen in the twentieth century since the rural post service was introduced in 1911.

 The book is notable for its title.
-It won the Bookseller/Diagram Prize for Oddest Title of the Year in 1996, and in 2008 it also won a special "Diagram of Diagrams" prize for having the oddest title of any book over the past 30 years.
+It won the Bookseller/Diagram Prize for Oddest Title of the Year in 1996; in 2008, the book also won a special "Diagram of Diagrams" prize for having the oddest title of any book over the past 30 years.

 Subject matter

 Greek Rural Postmen and Their Cancellation Numbers looks at the history of Greek stamps in rural parts of the country and how they came to be cancelled by the Greek Postal Service.
 It is designed "to encourage the collection of Greek stamps and to promote their study".